 HumanDHS is primarily grounded in academic work.
 However, we wish to bring academic work into "real life" as well.
 Our research focuses on topics such as dignity (with humiliation as its violation), or, more precisely, on respect for equal dignity for all human beings in the world.
 This is not only our research topic, but also our core value, in line with Article 1 of the Human Rights Declaration that states that every human being is born with equal dignity (that ought not be humiliated).
 We agree with Shibley Telhami, Anwar Sadat Professor for Peace and Development, who advocates the building of bridges from academia as follows, "I have always believed that good scholarship can be relevant and consequential for public policy.
 It is possible to affect public policy without being an advocate; to be passionate about peace without losing analytical rigor; to be moved by what is just while conceding that no one has a monopoly on justice."
 We would like to add that we believe that good scholarship can be relevant and consequential not only for public policy, but for raising awareness in general.

+To promote the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, art may contribute, locally and globally.
 Please see an article by Koichi Nagashima on what he calls a glocal approach to developing culture throughout the world.
-This article is written for architecture, however, it applies equally to other cultural realms.
+This article is written for architecture but it applies equally to other cultural realms.

 We look for interested people, who would like to develop our WArtED page.
 Please see our Call for Creativity.